 '''

-<installation_directory>/templates/agent++v3.5/
+<installation_directory>/templates/agent++v4_0_x/

-agent++v3 5.props
+agent++4_0_x.props

 '''

 In order to customize and fine tune the code generation process, AgenPro provides means to define arbitrary properties for each MIB object in a project.
 A property (also called attribute) consists of a key and a value string.
 A property can be assigned to any MIB object with an OID.
-Once assigned to a MIB object node, the property is also assigned to all its
+Once assigned to a MIB object node, the property is also assigned to all its children.
+The following sections provide additional information about properties and their usage:

-- Why using properties? - ▶ Working with properties (Properties Tab) - ▶ Properties used by AGENT++ code generation templates - Properties used by SNMP4J-Agent code generation templates - ▶ Reading properties from an existing source file
+- ▶ Why using properties? - ▶ Working with properties (Properties Tab) - ▶ Properties used by AGENT++ code generation templates - ▶ Properties used by SNMP4J-Agent code generation templates - ▶ Reading properties from an existing source file